Frequent Questions

 Please note: Candidates who are not free of the disqualifying medical conditions may qualify to receive Class I or II medical under the FAA Medical Waiver Program which applies as following:

-Because we conduct our flight training program at an accredited academic college that is allowed to issue academic class F-1 visas and employ pilots for internship programs, you must have a certificate of secondary education as a minimal enrollment requirement.
+Because we conduct our flight training program at an accredited academic college that is allowed to issue U.S. academic F-1 student visas or Canadian Student Permits and employ pilots for internship programs, you must have a certificate of secondary education as a minimal enrollment requirement.

 Your certificate of secondary education can be from any country and must be equivalent to the U.S. High School Diploma or GED, or to the British O-levels.